cmptrnb/Xray-examples/VLESS-XHTTP-fake-gRPC/README.md

 1. Download the most recent Linux 64-bit executable for Xray-core from https://github.com/XTLS/Xray-core/releases.
 2. Unzip the downloaded file Xray-linux-64.zip.
 3. Open a browser at https://github.com/cmptrnb/Xray-examples.
-4. Select the folder `VLESS-XHTTP-gRPC`.
+4. Select the folder `VLESS-XHTTP-fake-gRPC`.
 5. Select the file `client.json`.
 6. Click the **Raw** button.
 7. Copy the contents to your PC clipboard.